McIntyre-R/ShivaNotes/Shiva.md

     > Similar to the Light Rampant there will be players with only two stacks at the end of this bit and they will step into the center for the final meteor puddle. <br>

 * House of Light
-    > After the last puddle resolves players will spread into a protean position for this cone AoE on each player.
+    > After the last puddle resolves players will spread into a protean position for this cone AoE on each player. <br>
+    > After move to the north edge of the arena in front of where the mirror will spawn

 * Mirror, Mirror
     > One Red Mirror

 * Redress into Shiva
     > Floor turns to ice, copied into mirror <br>
-    > Move to edge of the arena in front of the mirror

 * Redress into Hraesvelgr
     > Slide forward towards the center of the arena to avoid the Akh Rhai